japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-OneSideHashJoiner.md

 == [[OneSideHashJoiner]] OneSideHashJoiner

-`OneSideHashJoiner` manages join state of one side of a <<spark-sql-streaming-join.adoc#stream-stream-joins, stream-stream join>> (using <<joinStateManager, SymmetricHashJoinStateManager>>).
+`OneSideHashJoiner` manages join state of one side of a <<spark-sql-streaming-join.md#stream-stream-joins, stream-stream join>> (using <<joinStateManager, SymmetricHashJoinStateManager>>).

-`OneSideHashJoiner` is <<creating-instance, created>> exclusively for <<spark-sql-streaming-StreamingSymmetricHashJoinExec.adoc#, StreamingSymmetricHashJoinExec>> physical operator (when requested to <<spark-sql-streaming-StreamingSymmetricHashJoinExec.adoc#processPartitions, process partitions of the left and right sides of a stream-stream join>>).
+`OneSideHashJoiner` is <<creating-instance, created>> exclusively for <<spark-sql-streaming-StreamingSymmetricHashJoinExec.md#, StreamingSymmetricHashJoinExec>> physical operator (when requested to <<spark-sql-streaming-StreamingSymmetricHashJoinExec.md#processPartitions, process partitions of the left and right sides of a stream-stream join>>).

 .OneSideHashJoiner and StreamingSymmetricHashJoinExec
 image::images/OneSideHashJoiner.png[align="center"]

-`StreamingSymmetricHashJoinExec` physical operator uses two `OneSideHashJoiners` per side of the stream-stream join (<<spark-sql-streaming-StreamingSymmetricHashJoinExec.adoc#processPartitions-leftSideJoiner, left>> and <<spark-sql-streaming-StreamingSymmetricHashJoinExec.adoc#processPartitions-rightSideJoiner, right>> sides).
+`StreamingSymmetricHashJoinExec` physical operator uses two `OneSideHashJoiners` per side of the stream-stream join (<<spark-sql-streaming-StreamingSymmetricHashJoinExec.md#processPartitions-leftSideJoiner, left>> and <<spark-sql-streaming-StreamingSymmetricHashJoinExec.md#processPartitions-rightSideJoiner, right>> sides).

 `OneSideHashJoiner` uses an <<stateWatermarkPredicate, optional join state watermark predicate>> to <<removeOldState, remove old state>>.

-NOTE: `OneSideHashJoiner` is a Scala private internal class of <<spark-sql-streaming-StreamingSymmetricHashJoinExec.adoc#, StreamingSymmetricHashJoinExec>> and so has full access to `StreamingSymmetricHashJoinExec` properties.
+NOTE: `OneSideHashJoiner` is a Scala private internal class of <<spark-sql-streaming-StreamingSymmetricHashJoinExec.md#, StreamingSymmetricHashJoinExec>> and so has full access to `StreamingSymmetricHashJoinExec` properties.

 === [[creating-instance]] Creating OneSideHashJoiner Instance

 `OneSideHashJoiner` takes the following to be created:

-* [[joinSide]] <<spark-sql-streaming-SymmetricHashJoinStateManager.adoc#joinSide-internals, JoinSide>>
+* [[joinSide]] <<spark-sql-streaming-SymmetricHashJoinStateManager.md#joinSide-internals, JoinSide>>
 * [[inputAttributes]] Input attributes (`Seq[Attribute]`)
 * [[joinKeys]] Join keys (`Seq[Expression]`)
 * [[inputIter]] Input rows (`Iterator[InternalRow]`)